GEDE-RDA-Europe/GEDE/README.md

 # GEDE
-In 2020 GEDE started a new action line with the label "Canonical Worlflow Frameworks for Research (CWFR)" started by a group of about 40 experts from different research domains.
+In 2020 GEDE started a new action line with the label "Canonical Workflow Frameworks for Research (CWFR)" started by a group of about 40 experts from different research domains.
 It was decided to do all documentation and interaction using the OSF framework.
 For more detailed information look here: https://osf.io/2cy86/

 This is the parent repository for all the GEDE related activities.
 It contains the following chapters
 - work on PIDs